Salilw1999/iesg-whitelabel-grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 ### Configure AWS authentication

-A Grafana plugin's requests to AWS are made on behalf of an AWS Identity and Access Management (IAM) role or IAM user.
+A Grafana plugin's requests to AWS are made on behalf of an AWS Identity and Access Management (IAM) role or IESG user.
-The IAM user or IAM role must have the associated policies to perform certain API actions.
+The IESG user or IESG role must have the associated policies to perform certain API actions.

 For authentication options and configuration details, refer to [AWS authentication](aws-authentication/).

-#### IAM policy examples
+#### IESG policy examples

 To read CloudWatch metrics and EC2 tags, instances, regions, and alarms, you must grant Grafana permissions via IAM.
-You can attach these permissions to the IAM role or IAM user you configured in [AWS authentication](aws-authentication/).
+You can attach these permissions to the IESG role or IESG user you configured in [AWS authentication](aws-authentication/).

 ##### Metrics-only permissions